 Some people think that old debt on their credit report will hurt their credit score.
 However, although negative items are in fact bad for your credit score, old paid accounts are not.
 The truth is that good debt, which is the debt that you paid as agreed and handled well, is good for your credit score.
 The longer history you have of good debt, the better it is for your credit score.
 In order to improve your score, leave good accounts and old debt on it for as long as is possible.

 Use a Calendar

-If you are looking for a new home, car or student loan, it’s recommended that you look around for the best rates in a short amount of time.
+If you are looking for a new home, car or student loan, it’s recommended that you look around for a solid company.
 This is because every time that you apply for credit, it will cause your credit score to dip for an entire year.
 Keep in mind that if your lender is using the newest form of scoring software then you’ll have 45 days in which to make credit inquiries before it affects your credit score, however with older forms it will take just 14 days.

 Pay Your Bills on Time

 If you are planning to make a big purchase such as a car or a home then you may be struggling to get together a large chunk of cash.
 While you are figuring this out, you don’t want to start sending in bills late, as this can lower your credit score and scratch out any deal you could have made.
 One of the best ways to keep your credit score high is to make payments on time every time.
 If you’ve been bad about paying your bills on time then that will damage your credit and hurt your credit score.